allenlin90/programmingLearning/javascript/vueTheCompleteGuide/README.md

 # 7. Component Communication
 ## 7.1.
 Introducing "Props" (Parent => Child Communication)
 1. To enable components to communicate, we can use `props` property which is a reserved keyword as `data` and `methods` to get the data passing from the parent to child components.
 The idea is exactly the same as [React components](https://github.com/allenlin90/programmingLearning/tree/master/javascriptLearning/modernReactWithRedux#communicating-with-props).
-1. So as it does in React, the HTML attribute should be in `kebap-case`, while for JavaScrfipt object property key, we should use `camelCase`. `kebap-case` isn't a legal naming style for JavaScript properties.
+1. So as it does in React, the HTML attribute should be in `kebap-case`, while for JavaScript object property key, we should use `camelCase`. `kebap-case` isn't a legal naming style for JavaScript properties.
     ```html
     <!-- src/App.vue -->
     <template>